Testosterone Test Kit

 - They should be ready within 2-3 days of the laboratory receiving your sample

 - They will include the level of testosterone measure in your blood sample

 - You results will include advice from a Zava doctor on your next steps

-The testosterone kit is a home pin-prick blood test kit used to check the level of testosterone in the blood.
+The testosterone kit is a home pin-prick blood test kit used to check the level of total testosterone in the blood.
 The test will tell you if your testosterone levels are within the normal range or not.

 In men, testosterone is responsible for: